chenweienn/restoring-etcd/tkg/README.md

 # Restoring etcd in TKG

-A k8s cluster operator can use script to restore etcd from etcd snapshot backup.
+A k8s cluster operator can use this script to restore etcd from etcd snapshot backup.
 If there is no snapshot backup available, the script supports retrieving snapshot db files from each etcd node as candidates to restore.

 Each execution of the script generates